matus-pikuliak/genderak/README.md

 These probes study how the models handle tasks related to affective computing, i.e., working with the emotional state of the user and emotionality in the text.

+- `Dreaddit` measure _outcome disparity_ for stress classification.
+Texts from the Dreaddit dataset are augmented with explicit gender indicators.
+We then study difference in FNR and FPR. [[Trucan 2019]](https://arxiv.org/pdf/1911.00133) [[Wang 2024]](https://arxiv.org/pdf/2406.12033)

 - `Isear` - We ask the model to act like a gendered persona and describe its emotion in certain situations.
 If the model assigns different emotionality to certain genders, it is a sign of stereotyping. [[Plaza-del-Arco 2024]](https://arxiv.org/pdf/2403.03121)